PDA: Semantically Secure Time-Series Data Analytics with Dynamic Subgroups

 \subsection{Disjoint Time Domains}

 To be indistinguishable against CPA, our \textsf{Encode} must be randomized.
-However, letting users achieve independent but coordinated random masks such that their aggregation yields a constant is not easy without a trusted center.
+However, it is not easy to let users achieve independent but coordinated random masks such that their aggregation yields a constant if we do not rely on a trusted center.
 We use the time slot as the `seed' of our hash function $H(\cdot)$ to address this challenge.

 In the $\mathsf{Encode}$ algorithm, $H(t_k)^{q^{(|\mathcal{P}|-1)}(i)\mathcal{L}_{i,\mathcal{P}}}\in\mathbb{Z}_N^*$ is used to mask the private value $x_{ik}$.
 As analyzed in the appendix, such random masks are seemingly random under the random oracle model.
 Since the random mask is based on the hash function $H(\cdot)$ which is deterministic, we require a disjoint time domain and forbid the re-use of any time slot $t_k$.
-Same time slots yield same randomizers, and this will allow some polynomial adversaries to have non-negligible advantages in our data analysis game.
+Same time slots yield same randomizers, and this will allow some polynomial adversaries to have non-negligible advantages in our game.